arp242/goatcounter/tpl/_backend_sitecode.markdown

        {{template "code" .}}

-   For subdomains it it might be more useful to just add the first domain label instead of the full domain here, depending on taste, or perhaps just a short static string.
+   For subdomains it it might be more useful to just add the first domain label instead of the full domain here, or perhaps just a short static string identifying the source.

 ### Ignore query parameters in path
 The value of `<link rel="canonical">` will be used automatically, and is the